Psychosocial Assessment and Support

 • encourage them to participate in activities and connect with others in the facility or their community

-• consider the government funded Community Visitors Scheme which arranges for volunteers to visit with older people.
+• consider the government-funded Aged Care Volunteer Visitors Scheme which arranges for volunteers to visit with older people.

 Look out for physical symptoms and assess and monitor these carefully.